halayli/lthread/docs/lthread.rst

                              variable to be signaled before it times out.
 0 to wait indefinitely.

-    :return: 0 if it was signal or -2 if it timed out waiting.
+    :return: 0 if it was signal.
+    :return: -2 on timeout.

 lthread_cond_signal
 -------------------